-Pink turnip pickles are a delicious anti-inflammatory condiment, made with turnips and beets.
-A great gut healthy snack, and perfect with meals like chicken shawarma too!
+Pink Turnip Pickles are a delicious anti-inflammatory condiment, made with turnips and beets.
+A great gut healthy snack, and perfect with meals like chicken shawarma!
 Vegan, paleo, and Whole30, too.

 What are turnip pickles?

 Aside from being a delicious gut healthy snack, you mean?
-Well, this nightshade free condiment / snack food combines the healthy goodness of healthy veggies with probiotics.
+Well, this nightshade free condiment or snack food combines the healthy goodness of veggies with probiotics.

 After sitting for a few days in a vinegar brine solution, they become pickled turnips and beets.
 OR, you can wait a few extra days for them to ferment.

-The acid from the vinegar kills a lot of the bacteria (good and bad bacteria), but that means no fermentation takes place.
+- The acid from the vinegar kills a lot of the bacteria (good and bad bacteria), but that means no fermentation takes place.
 No fermentation = less probiotics.
-Make sense?

-Cruciferous vegetables, which include veggies like Brussel sprouts, radish, broccoli, cauliflower, and turnips, have anti-inflammatory properties and glucosinolates.
+- Turnips – Cruciferous vegetables, which include veggies like Brussels sprouts, radish, broccoli, cauliflower, and turnips, have anti-inflammatory properties and glucosinolates.
 They fight free radicals in the body, and are good for gut health!
 Plus, they fight bloating, while also being high in fiber.

+- Red beet– To have that gorgeous pink color, you need to use red beets.
 Beets are also high in fiber, and contain a good source of iron, potassium, vitamin C, B-vitamins, and more!
-Win win!

 - Purified water– Tap water is fine, but if you have a lot of chlorine or other unhealthy chemicals in your city water, you should probably use purified.